Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/getting_started_ext/readme.md

 - Follow the steps in "Running the Demo" section below

 ## Running the Demo:
-- Open the Tera Term terminal application on your PC (from the Windows® Start menu by pressing the Start button)
+- Open the Tera Term terminal application on your PC (from the Windows® Start menu by pressing the Start button).
-- Set the baud rate to 115200
+- Set the baud rate to 115200.
-- Reset or power cycle the device
+- Reset or power cycle the device.
-- An LED (LED1) on the Curiosity PIC32MZ EF 2.0 Development Board toggles on every timeout basis and the default periodicity of the timeout is 500 milliseconds
+- An LED (LED1) on the Curiosity PIC32MZ EF 2.0 Development Board toggles on every timeout basis and the default periodicity of the timeout is 500 milliseconds.
-- And also, the LED toggling rate is displayed on the serial terminal
+- And also, the LED toggling rate is displayed on the serial terminal.
-- Press the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board to change the periodicity of the timeout to one second
+- Press the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board to change the periodicity of the timeout to one second.
-- Every subsequent pressing of the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board changes the periodicity of the timeout to 2 seconds, 4 seconds, 500 milliseconds, and back to 1 second in cyclic order
+- Every subsequent pressing of the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board changes the periodicity of the timeout to 2 seconds, 4 seconds, 500 milliseconds, and back to 1 second in cyclic order.
+- Press the switch SW3 on the Curiosity PIC32MZ EF 2.0 Development Board to switch the toggling LED from LED1 to LED3.
+- Every subsequent pressing of the switch SW3 on the Curiosity PIC32MZ EF 2.0 Development Board changes the periodicity of the timeout to 2 seconds, 4 seconds, 500 milliseconds, and back to 1 second in cyclic order.
+- Press the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board to switch back the toggling LED from LED3 to LED1.
 - **Testing Extended functionality:**
 	- Press the switch SW2 on the Curiosity PIC32MZ EF 2.0 Development Board to read and print the Temperature from the Temperature Sensor.
-	- The temperature read is displayed on a serial console on a periodical basis
+	- The temperature read is displayed on a serial console on a periodical basis.
-	- Press the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board to change the periodicity of the temperature values displayed on the serial console.
-The periodicity will be changed between 500 milliseconds, one second, two seconds, four seconds and back to 500 milliseconds on every time user press the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board.
+	- Press the switch SW1 (toggles LED1) on the Curiosity PIC32MZ EF 2.0 Development Board to change the periodicity of the temperature values displayed on the serial console.
+The periodicity will be changed between 500 milliseconds, one second, two seconds, four seconds and back to 500 milliseconds every time the user presses the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board.
+	- Press the switch SW3 (toggles LED3) on the Curiosity PIC32MZ EF 2.0 Development Board to change the periodicity of the temperature values displayed on the serial console.
+The periodicity will be changed between 500 milliseconds, one second, two seconds, four seconds and back to 500 milliseconds every time the user presses the switch SW3 on the Curiosity PIC32MZ EF 2.0 Development Board.
+-  Note:
+    - The LED1 toggles for every 500 milliseconds during power cycle.
+    - The periodicity will not change while switching between SW1 to SW3 or vice versa.

 ## Comments:
 - Reference Training Module: [Getting Started with Harmony v3 Peripheral Libraries on PIC32MZ EF MCUs](https://microchipdeveloper.com/harmony3:pic32mzef-getting-started-training-module)